ZiyadMoustafa/Orca/README.md

 - **Admin Dashboard**
   - Monitor all registered users.
   - View and manage all properties.
-  - Insights into system usage.
+  - Platform statistics and insights.

 ---